 - Update your menu annually

 With these tips, get control of your restaurant’s finances and make smart decisions.

-Fact: A helps you save money.
+Fact: A restaurant point-of-sale system helps you save money.